ujjwalguptaofficial/osnft-doc/docs/intro.md

 # Overview

-OSNFT stands for opensource NFT.
-It's a complete DAO suite which allows to tokenize opensource projects into a NFT.
+OSNFT stands for **opensource NFT**.
+It's a complete Decentralized application suite which allows to tokenize opensource projects into a NFT.

 It has following components -